Information about the Medical Laboratory Technician License

 - If you served in the U.S. Air Force, the college work will be posted on a Community College of the Air Force transcript.
 If you served in other branches of the U.S. armed forces, the college work will be posted on a transcript from an approved military college.

-All non-U.S. transcripts must be evaluated by the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
+All non-U.S. transcripts must be evaluated by "Current Members" of the National Association of Credential Evaluation Services (NACES), and "Endorsed Members" of the Association of International Credential Evaluators, Inc. (AICE).
 This allows LFS to determine if your education is equivalent to a U.S. college or university education.
-ACCRAO will send an evaluation of your educational institution and academic courses directly to LFS.
-To obtain an AACRAO application, instructions, and information, visit their website at www.aacrao.org
+The evaluation service will send an evaluation of your educational institution and academic courses directly to LFS.

 - Minimum 6-month clinical training program approved by LFS.